How to Make Beautiful Winter Mantel Decor

 I laid vintage books on their side to create a base for this beautiful architectural salvage piece from East End Salvage.
 I was thrilled to purchase this from them right before Christmas, with my winter mantel decor specifically in mind!

-Tip: Look for ways to add varied dimensions to your styled vignettes.
-Vintage books are an easy thing to vary the heights while also adding extra texture and character!
+Tip: Look for ways to add varied dimensions and varying heights to your styled vignettes.
+Vintage books are an easy thing to vary the different heights while also adding extra texture and character!
 I also always watch for great architectural salvage pieces when we are antique shopping or look around flea markets!

 Step Four for Winter Mantle Decor: Add winter greenery